andrewjahn/AndysBrainBook/docs/AFNI/AFNI_Short_Course/AFNI_Preprocessing/01_AFNI_Commands_uber_subject.rst

 .. note::

   The following chapters will contain snippets of code demonstrating how each of the processing steps are run using AFNI commands.
-These snippets are, for the most part, taken from a preprocessing script that is created in a :ref:`later chapter <07_AFNI_Checking_Preprocessing>`.
+These snippets are, for the most part, taken from a preprocessing script that is created in a :ref:`later chapter <07_AFNI_Checking_Preprocessing>`, and it is referred to as the **proc script**.
 If you like, review that chapter first, and then read the intervening chapters while the data is being processed; or, proceed with the following chapters, with the previous remarks in mind.